corintxt/corinfaife-co/pages/Bytes/crontab-guru.md

 I don't use cron jobs regularly enough to know the syntax by heart.

 As a (primarily) Python programmer I'm used to thinking of time in terms of datetime objects and conversions.
-But instead of being geared towards calendar months and clock time, cron is made for scheduling tasks at regular intervals.
+But instead of being geared towards a linear progression of time, cron is made for scheduling repeated tasks at regular intervals.

 Cron job format consists of a string of five characters in a line separated by spaces, like so: `* * * * *`, with the values corresponding to minute, hour, day of the month, month, and day of the week.